-If you continue to walk further along one of the busy narrow streets you will come out to the Cathedral square, which should definitely be on the what-to-do-in-Cadiz-Spain list.
+If you continue to walk further along one of the busy narrow streets you will come out to the Cathedral square, which should definitely be on the things-to-do-in-Cadiz list.

 Erected in 1720 this Baroque building is today the landmark of Cadiz.
 There is a recognizable golden tiled dome on the top.
 The Cathedral is open for visits, there are no queues, and the entrance fee is six Euros.

 The square is full of restaurants’ terraces, noisy passers-by, friends chatting over tapas, and street musicians.
 Even in this cloudy weather, it looked bustling and vibrant.
 As might be expected, as anywhere else in Andalusia, numerous streets are curving from the square.
 And when you stand here, looking around, it seems like crowds of people are flowing from all directions.